 "A question to myself have I become!" - Augustine

-A degree in psychology allows students, in a modern academic setting, to gain insight into the deep and intriguing question: what is the human self?
+A degree in psychology helps students gain insight into the deep and intriguing question: what is the human self?
 Psychology, whether as theory or practice, is put into historical and cultural context, while critically engaging assumptions about human nature and how these are of consequence in our modern world and in relation to Christian faith commitments.

-A Bachelor of Arts in Psychology can be beneficial for career opportunities in human services, rehabilitation, early childhood services, or mental health, and can set you up for Graduate studies in counselling, clinical psychology, or research.
-A Psychology degree is also an excellent pre-professional studies degree for pursuing numerous possible professions, whether law, teaching, medicine, physical therapies, speech language pathology, and others.
+A Bachelor of Arts in Psychology is beneficial for career opportunities in human services, rehabilitation, early childhood services, or mental health, and can set you up for Graduate studies in counselling, clinical psychology, or research.
+A Psychology degree is also an excellent pre-professional studies degree for pursuing numerous possible professions, whether in law, teaching, medicine, physical therapies, speech language pathology, and others.

 3-year Bachelor of Arts